danielbodnar/awesome-stars/README.md

 - [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
 - [cloudposse/terraform-aws-security-group](https://github.com/cloudposse/terraform-aws-security-group) - Terraform module to provision an AWS Security Group
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - The GitHub/GitLab for database DevOps.
 World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering teams.
-- [terraform-aws-modules/terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) - Terraform module to create AWS Elastic Kubernetes (EKS) resources 🇺🇦
+- [terraform-aws-modules/terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) - Terraform module to create Amazon Elastic Kubernetes (EKS) resources 🇺🇦
 - [hashicorp/terraform-provider-aws](https://github.com/hashicorp/terraform-provider-aws) - The AWS Provider enables Terraform to manage AWS resources.
 - [codeaprendiz/learn_devops](https://github.com/codeaprendiz/learn_devops) - I am using this repository to document my devops journey.
 I follow the process of learning everything by tasks.
 Every task has an associated objective that encompasses an underlying concept.
 Concepts
 - [ChristianLempa/boilerplates](https://github.com/ChristianLempa/boilerplates) - This is my personal template collection.
 Here you'll find templates, and configurations for various tools, and technologies.